The West That Was, Part 1

 College was where you went if you wanted to learn how to do important things.
 It wasn’t a place to get drunk or to get a work permit for a high status job.
 K-12 schools were more serious places of learning too (with zero politics), but I should add that there was plenty of bullying and a somewhat higher tolerance for brutality among the students.

 Another thing that seems to have made a difference was that we felt we had something to prove.
 This was the era of the Cold War, and being better than the Soviets mattered to people.
-As a result, they defended their beliefs in what constituted “good,” worked to live up to them, and treated others who were likewise interested in the goodness of “the American way” with loyalty and respect.
+As a result, they defended their beliefs, worked to live up to them, and treated others who were likewise interested in the goodness of “the American way” with loyalty and respect.

-As in all generations, these people had their shortcomings, and could be abused by people who merely claimed to be protectors of their civilization, but they still believed in it, and acted like they believed in it.
+As in all generations, these people had their shortcomings, and were easily abused by those who claimed to be protectors of their civilization, but they still believed in it, and acted like they believed in it.

 These people most certainly understood that there was injustice in the world (they had just gone through World War II), and many of them found meaning in fighting injustice.
 There was plenty of complaining, but most of the complainers were trying to improve Western civilization, not to wipe it away as a curse.